 Kamphaeng Phet literally means “Diamond Wall” and this refers to the former military significance during the Sukhothai and Ayuthaya eras, when the strong city walls served as a prospective barrier against attacks from Burma and Lanna, roughly from the 13th to 18th centuries.

 Today Kamphaeng Phet, located 293km north of Bangkok, is often overseen by travelers that rather give Sukhothai or Phitsanulok a visit halfway on their journey from Bangkok to Chiang Mai.
 For those who come here though, chances are good to explore the remains of the “Diamond Wall” amongst only few other tourists, as well as the impressive ruins of temples, pagodas and Buddha images that are part of the UNESCO World Heritage Site “Historic Town of Sukhothai and Associated Historic Towns”.

 I was glad to have visited Kamphaeng Phet last month, coming from Sukhothai, as part of my little trip to some of northern Thailand’s most significant historical towns.
-Not just the historical park was a highlight of my stay here, I was also surprised how much else Kamphaeng Phet has to offer (even after sunset), the capital city of the province of the same name that is scenically located on the Ping River.
+Not just the historical park was a highlight of my stay here, I was also surprised how much else Kamphaeng Phet has to offer (even the nightlife), the capital city of the province of the same name that is scenically located on the Ping River.

 That’s not just the area where the town’s best restaurants, bars and the night market are located, but also where most of the town’s hotels can be found, including the popular Chakungrao Riverview Hotel and Navarat Heritage Hotel.
 A handful of other great value-for-money hotels are located on the more quiet western side of the river, like the Praepimpalai Thai Spa & Resort.